 For a fun look, try stitching the straight stitches in multiple colors.
 Or choose another small stitch to work inside the boxes.Continue to 5 of 7 below.

 This stitch combination ends up looking a bit like a climbing floral vine, especially when worked with a green base.

-Try working this in a circle, then adding a favorite phrase or quote in the center.Continue to 6 of 7 below.
+Try working this in a circle to make a frame, then adding a favorite phrase or quote in the center.Continue to 6 of 7 below.

 06 of 07

 Work a row of chevron stitch.
 Embroider a detached single chain stitch in each angle, with the pointed end facing the point of the chevron.
-Add two small straight stitches on each side of the "flower."Continue to 7 of 7 below.
+Add two small straight stitches on each side of the "flower" for leavesContinue to 7 of 7 below.

 07 of 07

-This combination of stitches is best worked on a straight line.
-You can substitute the stitch for the top and bottom with your favorite line stitch.
+This combination of stitches works best on a straight line.
+You can substitute the stitch along the top and bottom with your favorite line stitch.

 There's no limit to the ways you can combine your favorite embroidery stitches.
-Keep mixing them for new looks!
+Keep mixing them to create new looks!